 NEW JOB OFFERS

-When somebody offers you a job, they are saying "I like you!
-I really, really like you."
-That's exciting!
+When somebody offers you a job, they are saying “I like you!
+I really, really like you.”
+That’s exciting!
 But not so exciting that you should accept the offer on the spot.
 In fact, you should always ask for a few days to review the offer (and to do a happy dance in your living room).
-Once you have the formal offer, with all of the compensation details, in writing, take the PayScale survey to find out how their offer really stacks up.
+Once you have the formal offer, with all of the compensation details, in writing, take the PayScale Salary Survey to find out how their offer really stacks up.